peterkaminski/ai101-peterkaminski-wiki/Bulk downloading images from Midjourney.md

 # Bulk downloading images from Midjourney

-We covered downloading your images from Midjourney for safekeeping or additional operations a little on one of the AI 101 sessions on Friday, 2024-01-26.
+We covered downloading your images from Midjourney for safekeeping or additional operations a little during one of the AI 101 sessions on Friday, 2024-01-26.

 Since it's been a month or two, I decided to go get some downloaded, and I have to report, it's still very frustrating.